ralscha/ratelimiter-pg/README.md

 - `examples/basic` shows the smallest end-to-end limiter setup.
 - `examples/http-login` shows a login endpoint that returns `Retry-After` when throttled.
-- `examples/cleanup` shows how to delete stale bucket rows after the schema is already installed.
+- `examples/cleanup` shows how to delete stale bucket rows.
+Like the other examples, it still calls `Init` during startup.

 All examples use these environment variables when present: